DataSQRL/datasqrl.github.io/docs/getting-started/comparison/overview.md

 :::

-## TL;DR
+## Conclusion

-If you need more than a CRUD app, don't have a database or data warehouse that's ready to go, and don't need Google-scale, then DataSQRL is a pragmatic choice that gets you good results quickly with little effort.
+If you are building a data API that doesn't need ACID transactions, give DataSQRL a try.
+It's a pragmatic choice that gets you good results quickly with little effort.

 ## Wait, but what about X New Technology?